dennisnordberg/julia-school/content/julia/arrays.md

 `array_1 = ["Houston", "Astrodome", "apollo"]`

-Let's say you want to fix that lowercase `apollo`, so that it becomes `Apollo`.
+Let's say you want to modify the lowercase `apollo`, so that it becomes the title case `Apollo`.

 Here's how to do that in Julia: